olezhapemleshka/snake-2d-unity/README.md

-# 🐍 Змейка 2D (Unity)
+# 🐍 Snake 2D (Unity)

-## 🎮 Описание
+## 🎮 About
-Игра в стиле «Змейка» в неоновом стиле, созданная на Unity.
+A neon-style Snake game made with Unity.
-Основана на плавном движении и чистом игровом процессе.
+Focused on smooth movement and clean gameplay.

-## ⚙️ Особенности
+## ⚙️ Features
-- Движение по сетке
+- Grid-based movement
-- Система подсчета очков
+- Score system
-- Экран «Игра окончена»
+- Game Over screen
-- Отрастающий хвост
+- Growing tail

-## 🖼️ Игровой процесс
+## 🖼️ Gameplay
-Игровой процесс
+Gameplay

-## 🚀 Как запустить
+## 🚀 How to run
-1. Клонируйте репозиторий
+1. Clone the repo
-2. Откройте в Unity
+2. Open in Unity
-3. Запустите сцену
+3. Play the sce